Patients for Safer Nuclear Medicine (PSNM)

 Has this happened to you?

-We’re Patients for Safer Nuclear Medicine, a coalition of patient advocacy groups and corporate partners demanding that patients get the information they need about extravasations so their diseases are accurately diagnosed and treated.
+Patients for Safer Nuclear Medicine is a coalition of non-profit organizations demanding that patients get the information they need about radiopharmaceutical extravasations, so their diseases are accurately diagnosed and treated.
+Members do not receive any financial compensation for their advocacy efforts or for their membership in the coalition.